 Sometimes, parents’ choice of whether to board their children or not is made for them due to practical, geographic reasons.
 However, many others choose to do so for the added value it gives their child’s School experience.

 Our pupils say that boarding allows them to create strong and enduring friendships, and that is one of the best things about being a boarder.
 The camaraderie, closeness and sense of community spirit they develop whilst living and studying together can last a lifetime.
 The community spirit is further enhanced by the large number of staff who live on campus, providing pastoral care while living and socialising with pupils.

 What are the different options available for boarding?

 Pupils stay at Bethany full-time, except for School holidays and home weekends when they return to their parents or guardians.

 Pupils stay at Bethany from Monday to Friday and return home at weekends.
 For those who live a little too far away to complete the daily journey in comfort, weekly boarding can provide quality of life, reducing stress during the working week and maximising family time.

 Flexi boarding – not currently available due to Covid-19

 Pupils can board regularly on set nights of the week for one to four nights.

 If you are considering boarding at Bethany, please download our Boarding Booklet using the form below.

 “Boarding?
 At first I was horrified at the suggestion.
-I wanted Victoria to be at home with me.
+I wanted my daughter to be at home with me.
 But then I thought about it.
 She could be at home at the weekends, prep would be done at school, no rushing about to activities on weekday evenings – the School would take care of all that – it made sense.”